Links on Android Authority may earn us a commission. Learn more.

 In return for this drop in performance, you get a much smaller and more affordable console.
 The less power-hungry components don’t require as much cooling capacity either, which significantly cuts down on the overall space needed.

 Some of this has to do with optimization.
 Games that are specifically optimized for the Xbox Series X/S will run at higher frame rates.
 As more games achieve this, we should see the Series S outperform the Xbox One X — except when it comes to native 4K output.
-More on this in a minute.
+However, a software update in Summer 2022 adjusted memory constraints to give the Series S a little extra graphical power.
+Time will tell whether or not it makes a difference.

 Playing action games at 120Hz is great, though isn't always possible.